-Several witnesses are prepared to swear under oath that they heard Boris Johnson say that he would rather “let the bodies pile high in their thousands” than bring in a third lockdown at the end of last year.
+Earlier in 2021, several witnesses declared themselves prepared to swear under oath that they heard Boris Johnson say that he would rather “let the bodies pile high in their thousands” than bring in a third lockdown.

 Imperial College modelling suggests that 4.5m coronavirus infections might have been avoided if Johnson had not delayed each time he was urged to impose a lockdown.
 Tens of thousands of lives may have been saved.

-In light of the UK’s shocking coronavirus figures, the words that the prime minister reportedly spoke and out of respect for those lost loved ones, it is imperative that we now have a public inquiry straight away.
+In light of the latest report, the UK’s shocking coronavirus figures and the words that the prime minister reportedly spoke, it is imperative that we now have a public inquiry straight away.

 My husband’s death in March was precipitated by contracting COVID-19 whilst being nursed for Alzheimer’s in a care home.
 I guess he was “expendable”.Susan, Essex